firmai/tflm/README.md

 # Transformations and Interactions for Linear Models

-The first automated package for data driven feature transformation, interaction, and selection to achieve optimal linearity
+The first automated package for data driven feature transformation, interaction, and selection to develop fast linear models.

 #### Install